xavierhillroy/LGP_Vision/docs/memory_system.md

 ## Overview

 The `memory_system.py` module provides the foundational memory management system for Linear Genetic Programming (LGP).
-It implements a typed memory bank with separate regions for observation (read-only) and working (read-write) registers.
+It implements a typed memory bank with separate regions for observation (read-only) and working (read/write) registers, as well as a light-weight configuration dataclass for constructing banks on demand.

 ## Classes